me-X-us/api-server/CONTRIBUTING.md

-# Contributing to Home Leisure Api Server
+# Contributing to Training.zip Api Server
 Thank you for contributing to SpringBootRestApiTemplate We have some rules to contribute this project